qowngus33/learn_coding_with_turtle/README.md

 * Add buttons for going forwards and backwards at game stage selecting page
 * Add obstacle adding process in Stage class
 * Add GUI for making games and auto saving of goals
+* Add program logics such as for loop

 <br>